timkeller/timkeller.github.io/_posts/2013-08-21-ipads-in-education.md

 layout: post
 ---

 Last week I helped the [International School of Cape Town](http://isct.co.za) launch their one-to-one iPad programme.
 My brief was to warm up the rather uneasy group of parents and set the stage.
-A parent – the inimitable [Trevor Marshall](http://twitter.com/6000) - offers a witty and insightful [analysis](http://6000.co.za/edtech-ipads-in-education/) of the evening.
+A parent – the inimitable [Trevor Marshall](http://twitter.com/6000) - offers his witty and insightful [analysis](http://6000.co.za/edtech-ipads-in-education/).

 > I’ll freely admit that even as an alleged “early adopter”, I was skeptical going into the presentation.
 I was concerned about several things.
 >